Cool Slang Words and Phrases That Will Make Your Writing Unique

 This article is by no means a definitive list of slang words / phrases, but my hope is that you'll find some of the more obscure and less used slang to use as you see fit.
 I suppose it's more of a jumping off point than anything else.
 I hope you find it useful, and be sure to check back every once in a while as I do plan on adding new content as I come across it in my life.
 Thanks for giving it a chance.

-Cool Slang Phrase of the Month
+Cool Slang Word of the Month

 Cool, Unique and Unusual Slang Words and Phrases